Benjamin Law Australian Writer and Broadcaster

 A patron of the Motor Neurone Disease Association WA, Narelda is also an Ambassador for The Pinnacle Foundation, the Disability Services Commission and Breast Cancer Care WA.
 She lives in Perth and is a proud Mum to daughter Jade.

-Ro is Victoria’s first Gender and Sexuality Commissioner.
+Ro is Victoria’s first Commissioner for LGBTIQ+ Communities.
 Ro has over 20 years’ experience in community services, governance, social justice, and LGBTIQ+ advocacy.
 Ro was the former Chair of the Victorian Adult, Community and Further Education Board and a commissioner on the Victorian Skills Commission.

 As founding CEO of UnitingCare Cutting Edge, Ro established Victoria’s first rural support group for LGBTIQ+ young people and a state wide network facilitated through the Youth Affairs Council of Victoria for training and workers support.